microsoft/FluidFramework/docs/content/docs/data-structures/task-manager.md

 ### Events

 `TaskManager` is an `EventEmitter`, and will emit events when a task is assigned to the client or released.
-Each of the below events fire with an event listener that contains a callback argument `taskId`.
-This represents the task for which the event was fired for.
+Each of the following events fires with an event listener that contains a callback argument `taskId`.
+This represents the task for which the event was fired.

 - `assigned` -- Fires when the client reaches the top of the task queue and is assigned the task.
 - `lost` -- Fires when the client disconnects while being assigned a task and is removed from the queue.